HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 ### Main.kt

 There are 7 arguments in total, 5 of which are optional as they have default values.
 The user has to specify the configuration file and the dataset file.
-The program by default uses a window size of 3, SteadyState as the evolutionary algorithm and, if IslandMigration is used, an island number of 4, a migration interval of 10 generations and a migration size of 10 individuals.
+The program by default uses a window size of 3, SteadyState as the evolutionary algorithm and, if IslandMigration is used, an island number of 4, a migration interval of 10 generations and a migration size of 10 individuals:

 ```
 class Arguments(parser: ArgParser) {